Important Precautions To Save Your Life…

 SPOT X is a next generation, 2-Way Satellite Messenger that allows riders to stay connected and communicate messages back & forth beyond cellular range.
 It works anywhere to send an emergency distress signal to search & rescue services, family and friends with your GPS coordinates and to receive message replies.
 With SPOT X, you can also check in to say you are okay and track your daily progress.

-SPOT X does not provide voice communication, like my SPOT Global Phone.
+SPOT X does not provide voice communication, like my Globalstar Satellite Phone.
 But the proven durability, reliability and ease of use of previous models make SPOT a very cost-effective way to reduce snowmobiling risks in the great outdoors.
+Check out the Bluetooth enabled model now available.

 ICE Your Phone